j-morano/MIRAGE/README.md

 ## Quick start

-For a quick start, use the provided script [prepare_env.sh](prepare_env.sh) to create a new python environment, install the required packages, and download the model weights and the datasets.
+For a quick start, use the provided script [prepare_env.py](prepare_env.py) to create a new python environment, install the required packages, and download the model weights and the datasets.

 > [!IMPORTANT]
 > The script will download the model weights and the datasets, which are large files.
 Make sure you have enough disk space and a stable internet connection.